Farmingdale State College logo banner

 Requirements to achieve the microcredential:

-To achieve the Computer Aided Design (CAD) microcredential, participants will need to be enrolled at FSC and successfully complete a three-course sequence (MET 105L, 150, & 207), with a B or better in each course.
-In addition, participants are required to successfully complete the SOLIDWORKS Associate in Mechanical Design exam (CSWA certification).
+To achieve the Computer Aided Design (CAD) microcredential, participants will need to be enrolled at FSC and successfully complete a three-to-four course sequence with a B or better in each course.
+Participants are required to successfully complete the SOLIDWORKS Associate in Mechanical Design exam (CSWA certification) or to complete ARC 123 Graphics III.

 Stackable to: